Salvador Dali - Divine Comedy

 Salvador Dali – Spain (1904 – 1989)

-In each volume there is a title page, a table of contents, and justification page.
-These are contained in a cardboard slip case with matching inner boards.
-Each woodblock from the Salvador Dali Divine Comedy is part of a Canto or book chapter.
-A Canto is about 8 pages long.
-The size of each sheet is about 13″ x 10 1/3″ with an image size of 7 1/4″ x 9 1/2″.
-For more about the various Salvador Dali Divine Comedy books, click on this link Salvador Dali Divine Comedy Books.
+Each volume includes a title page, a table of contents, and a justification page.
+These are contained in a cardboard slipcase with matching inner boards.
+Salvador Dali’s Divine Comedy woodblocks form part of a Canto or book chapter.
+Each Canto is about 8 pages long.
+Each sheet measures approximately 13″ x 10 1/3.”
+The image size is 7 1/4″ x 9 1/2″.
+For more about the various Salvador Dali Divine Comedy books, click on this link: Salvador Dali Divine Comedy Books.

-I purchase only entire sets of the Salvador Dali Divine Comedy.
-When the book covers are in poor condition, I split up the set and sell the individual illustrations.
-The illustrations may be unsigned or signed in the plate.
-Whether a woodblock is unsigned vs. plate signed is random, and varies between books.
-Pricing for unsigned woodblocks starts at $60.00, while those signed in the plate at $200.00.
-Each illustration of the Salvador Dali Divine Comedy comes with a certificate of authenticity for the entire set.
-When you purchase, I include the the entire Canto (text, cover page, and illustration, as available).
-The availability of unsigned and plate signed illustrations changes regularly.
-Therefore please request availability and condition reports for the works you are interested in.
-To view framing options, click on this link Framing Options.
+I buy only complete sets of the Salvador Dali Divine Comedy.
+If the book covers are in poor condition, I split the set and sell the individual illustrations.
+Whether a woodblock is unsigned or plate signed varies between books and is random.
+The pricing starts at $60.00 for unsigned woodblocks and $200.00.
+Each Salvador Dali Divine Comedy illustration comes with a certificate of authenticity for the entire set.
+When you purchase, I include the entire Canto (text, cover page, and illustration, as available).
+The availability of unsigned and plate-signed illustrations changes regularly.
+Please request availability and condition reports for the works you are interested in.

 Decompositions are available with some of the sets.
 Click on this link Salvador Dali Divine Comedy Decompositions for more information.